je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/viking.Civ6Map>Viking</a>

+What could be the destiny of Vikings?
+Aquaculture in Vinland, Ragnarok in Valhalla, longship to Faroes or pillages and raids in Anglo-Saxon?
+Yes, this is what the map of Scandinavian peninsula is about.
+Now the chance is given to reshape the narrative of your civilization in Norse mythology.
+The population is booming and the food yield is stagnant.
+Grab the axe and the shield to expand the territory.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/viking.png)

-Civlizations:  France Culture, Germany, Hungary, Netherlands, Norway, Ottoman, Poland, Russia, Scotland, Sweden, UK Eleanor, UK Victoria
+*Civlizations:  France Culture, Germany, Hungary, Netherlands, Norway, Ottoman, Poland, Russia, Scotland, Sweden, UK Eleanor, UK Victoria*

-City States:  Armagh, Brussels, Cardiff, Preslav, Vilnius, Wolin
+*City States:  Armagh, Brussels, Cardiff, Preslav, Vilnius, Wolin*

-Natural Wonders:  Cliff of Dover, Eyjafjallajökull, Fountain of Youth, Giant's Causeway, Lysefjord
+*Natural Wonders:  Cliff of Dover, Eyjafjallajökull, Fountain of Youth, Giant's Causeway, Lysefjord*

 ## Script Instructions